Monday, August 25, 2008

 (I should add that people go to the temple and donate their hair as a penance or out of gratitude or whatever and the temple then sells this…though I’m not sure what all that hair is used for!)

 (I’m not making this one up: it’s a headline from the Deccan Herald.
-I’m not sure whether to be amused or appalled but since we’re in India, I’ve settled on being annoyed.
-An eve?!
-Please.)
+I’m not sure whether to be amused or appalled but since we’re in

 (There have been a couple of letters protesting this in the Bangalore Mirror, which ran a cartoon wherein a receptionist was admonishing a couple obviously in desperate need of a hotel room – “Yes, you each have your ID and marriage certificates but you need to be married to each other.”
 Also, I really want to know about the unpremier hotels - is "security" not a issue there?!)